inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/webplotdigitizer-data-tool-package.md

 link: "https://automeris.io/WebPlotDigitizer/"
 keywords: []
 learnTags: ["dataTools","machineLearning","methods"]
-summary: |-
-  WebPlotDigitizer is a semi-automated tool that reverse engineers images of data visualizations to extract the underlying numerical data.
+summary: "WebPlotDigitizer is a semi-automated tool that reverse engineers images of data visualizations to extract the underlying numerical data.  "
 ---